 Sleep in the grassy field at the Bronx Zoo's Overnight Safari.
 Photo by Veronica Barnes

 Family Overnight Safari – Bronx Park, the Bronx

 A slumber party with lions, tigers, and bears—oh my!
 See for yourself what the animals are up to after the sun goes down at the Bronx Zoo's Overnight Safari.
 Families have a front-row seat for some interesting (and perhaps noisy!) creatures.
 Bring your own tent to pitch on the lawn near the Zoo Center, and await your morning wakeup call, courtesy of the hungry sea lions.
 Price includes evening dessert, late-night snacks, and breakfast.
 Guests also get early-morning access to the Children's Zoo and Nature Trek.
 Sleepovers take place on Saturday nights.
-Read our Mommy Poppins review.
-For more zoo-themed sleepovers, consider the overnights hosted by the Queens Zoo.
+Read our editor's review for all the details, and for more zoo-themed sleepovers, consider the overnights hosted by the Queens Zoo.